stchstepan/web_app/README.md

 # web_app
-Two pet projects written in Django and Bootstrap.
+Two pet projects written in Django and Bootstrap.\
+[!No project deployment was performed!]